 Lymphoma is the third most common type of cancer in children.

-Each year in the UK, over 1800 people are diagnosed with Hodgkin lymphoma.
+Each year in the UK, nearly 2,000 people are diagnosed with Hodgkin lymphoma.
+Read more about Hodgkin lymphoma, who might get it and what types there are.

-Each year in the UK, over 12,000 people are diagnosed with non-Hodgkin lymphoma.
+Each year in the UK, around 17,000 people are diagnosed with non-Hodgkin lymphoma (including people with chronic lymphocytic leukaemia [CLL]).

 A lymphoma diagnosis is life changing.
 People deal with it in different ways.